Skip to main content

 Interior Pietra Dura Artistry

-Inside the main chamber, octagonal marble screens carved from single blocks feature intricate jali (lattice) work allowing filtered light to illuminate the cenotaphs of Mumtaz Mahal and Shah Jahan.
+Inside the main chamber, octagonal marble screens carved from single blocks feature intricate jali (lattice) work that filters light onto the cenotaphs of Mumtaz Mahal and Shah Jahan.
 The actual graves lie in a crypt below, following Islamic tradition.
-The interior walls showcase the finest pietra dura inlay work, with semi-precious stones including lapis lazuli from Afghanistan, jade from China, turquoise from Tibet, and carnelian from Arabia creating elaborate floral designs.
-Quranic verses in elegant calligraphy adorn the walls, their proportions carefully adjusted to appear uniform despite varying viewing distances.
-The chamber's acoustics create extraordinary reverberation, with sounds lasting over 20 seconds.
-The geometric ceiling design features pendant decorations whilst maintaining perfect symmetry throughout.
+The interior walls display the finest pietra dura work--semi-precious stones from across Asia (lapis lazuli from Afghanistan, jade from China, turquoise from Tibet, carnelian from Arabia) form elaborate floral designs.
+Quranic verses in elegant calligraphy adorn the walls.
+The chamber's acoustics create extraordinary 20-second reverberations.
+Pro tip: Visit the interior chamber during midday (11am-1pm) when sunlight penetrates the jali screens creating spectacular light patterns across the marble floor--the filtered rays illuminate the pietra dura inlay work beautifully, though photography remains prohibited so bring your eyes and memory.

 View of the Taj Mahal from across the Yamuna River showing the monument's full elevation and its relationship with the natural landscape